kheire007/esx_pablips/README.md

 esx_pablips for [ESX]

-Displays police blips(RP name) for polices, also works for paramedics.
+Displays police blips(RP name) for polices, also works for paramedics, taxi, sheriff, mecano.

 [REQUIREMENT]